Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Introduction

-Most previous studies on El Ni\~no's teleconnective impacts have either applied linear statistical tools, such as correlation analysis~\citep{diaz2001}, or investigated corresponding composites of the climatic observables under study~\citep{hoell2014}.
-Both approaches share the limitation that they focus on linear or average interdependencies between ENSO and possible response variables, which do not necessarily hold for extreme values.
-However, with global climate change projected to increase the strength and frequency of both, extreme climatic events~\citep{jones2007observations,karl2003modern,easterling2000observed} as well as extreme ENSO periods~\citep{cai_increasing_2014} it has become a pressing issue to specifically assess possible linkages between these two aspects~\citep{allan_atmospheric_2008}.
-Therefore, we devote the present work to quantify and spatially resolve signatures of extreme climatic events that are likely to coincide with an ENSO phase of a certain type.
-In particular, we focus here on heavy precipitation and dry periods, i.e., hydro-meterological extreme events, as ENSO has been shown to largely affect rainfall patterns at both global and regional scales~\citep{dai_global_2000,ropelewski_global_1987}.
+Most previous studies (including those mentioned above) on the teleconnective impacts of different ENSO phases and flavors have either applied linear statistical tools, such as (partial) correlation analysis~\citep{diaz2001, preethi2015impacts, weng2011anomalous, hidayat2018impact, magee2017influence} or empirical orthogonal function (EOF) analysis~\citep{taschetto_nino_2009}, or investigated composites (i.e., mean spatial patterns for a specific type of ENSO period) of the corresponding climate observable of interest~\citep{hoell2014, feng2014influence, song2017distinct}.
+Specifically, the former methods share the common limitation of focusing on linear or average interdependencies between ENSO and possible response variables.
+At the same time, global climate change has been projected to lead to an increase in the strength and frequency of both, climate extremes~\citep{karl2003modern,easterling2000observed} as well as extreme ENSO phases~\citep{cai_increasing_2014, cai2015increased}.
+This calls for more systematically assessing possible statistical as well as dynamical/mechanistic linkages between these two findings~\citep{allan_atmospheric_2008}.
+Accordingly, the present work aims to identify and quantitatively characterize spatial patterns of markedly wet/dry seasons that have an elevated probability to co-occur with certain types (EP or CP) of ENSO phases, following upon previous findings that ENSO can have large-scale effects on rainfall patterns at both, global and regional scales~\citep{dai_global_2000,ropelewski_global_1987}.

-The main goal of this study is to quantify the likelihood of simultaneous or time-delayed occurrences of localized precipitation extremes along with an ENSO phase of a given type.
-For this purpose, we employ \textit{event coincidence analysis} (ECA)~\citep{donges_nonlinear_2011,Donges2016a} for estimating the probability of co-occurrences between such events.
-This framework has already been successfully applied to quantifying the likelihood of climatic extreme events triggering certain ecological or social responses, such as extreme annual \citep{rammig_coincidences_2015} and daily~\citep{Siegmund2016b} tree growth or flowering dates~\citep{Siegmund2016a} as well as the outbreak of epidemics~\citep{Donges2016a} or violent conflicts~\citep{Schleussner16082016}.
-Acknowledging the already observed differential impacts of EP and CP El Ni\~nos, we aim here to further characterize specific extreme impacts of the two flavors of both, El Ni\~no and La Ni\~na.